-As previously mentioned, pupil progress is assessed every 6 weeks.
+As previously mentioned, pupil progress is assessed every term.
 The SENDCO is responsible for monitoring and analysing the progress of SEND pupils.
 This information is also reported to governors on a regular basis.
-At the half termly pupil progress meetings, the SENDCO meets with class teachers to put together intervention groups for the following half term.
+Termly, the SENDCO meets with the Senior Leadership Team to put together intervention groups for the following term.
 If children are making good progress, it may be felt that individuals need targeted support for some time, whereas for other children, the level of support may need to be more intensive and consistent.